ryancys1234/Programming-12/Review/README.md

 Rules for naming variables:

-    1. Only use letters, numbers, dollar sign (but no other symbols, including spaces).
+    Only use letters, numbers, and the dollar sign (but no other symbols, including spaces).

-    2. If there is more than one word, the first word is lowercase, but every subsequent word is capitalized.
+    If there is more than one word, the first word is lowercase, but every subsequent word is capitalized.
+This is known as lowerCamelCase.

 The variable names int, float, boolean... need only appear once - that is, at the beginning.